 Hostility and Discrimination in the Workplace

 The behavior has to be discriminatory towards a protected group by the EEOC.
 That means that whatever hostile behavior has to target a protected aspect of an employee in a negative light.
-For example, remarks about a female coworker’s inability to do a job because they’re a woman targets her sex in a negative light and is discriminatory.
+For example, remarks about a female coworker’s inability to do a job because they’re a woman target her sex in a negative light and are discriminatory.